wger-project/docker/README.md

 ## Deployment

-The easiest way to deploy this application is to use a reverse proxy like nginx or traefik.
+The easiest way to deploy this application to prod is to use a reverse proxy like nginx or traefik.
 You can change the port this application exposes and reverse proxy your domain to it.
 For this just edit the "nginx" service in docker-compose.yml and set the port to some value, e.g. `"8080:80"` then configure your proxy to forward requests to it, e.g. for nginx (no other ports need to be changed, they are used